 The holidays are a little less than a month away, which means that it’s that time of year again.
 What time of year, you ask?
 It’s that time of year when people typically gain more weight than they do the rest of the year.
 The majority of Americans put on about 80% of their weight during the holidays, which is why you see a bunch of people in the gym in January.
-While healthy New Year’s resolutions are nice thoughts, we find it better to implement small things during the holidays that help you keep the weight off.
+While healthy New Year’s resolutions are nice thoughts, we find it better to implement small changes during the holidays that can help you keep the weight off.

 The reality is that there are foods at parties, family dinners, office gatherings, or other events during the holidays that are very fattening.
 Mac and cheese, mashed potatoes, gravy, stuffing, pies, cakes, cranberry sauce, and other rich dishes are spread out over these tables.
 Plus, you have pumpkin-spiced everything and other holiday-inspired treats advertised in your face all day every day.
 This is not conducive if you are trying to stay healthy.